-ROGER E. MURRAY serves as Executive Vice President and provides senior management oversight and coaching to Commercial Lending, Country Living and Crop Growers, LLP business units.
+ROGER E. MURRAY serves as Executive Vice President and Chief Marketplace Officer, providing senior management oversight to the credit function and coaching to Commercial Lending, Country Living and Crop Growers, LLP business units.
 He has been part of the senior management team since 1995.
 He also serves as Chair of Credit Committee.
-He provides program leadership for our trade credit partnership with AgDirect, our leasing services through Farm Credit Leasing, and risk management services, including crop and credit life insurance.
-He serves on Farm Credit East's Credit, Asset Liability, Technology Oversight and Human Resources committees and works closely with the Board's Audit Committee on the allowance for credit loss reserves.
-As a member of the Farm Credit System Reputation Risk Workgroup and Credit Standards Workgroup Committees, he represents ACA interests on national credit risk issues.
+He provides program leadership for Farm Credit East's trade credit partnership with AgDirect, leasing services through Farm Credit Leasing, and risk management services, including crop insurance.
+He serves on Farm Credit East's Credit, Asset Liability, Business Risk and Human Resources committees and works closely with the Board's Business Risk Committee and supports the Audit Committee on the allowance for credit loss reserves.
 He holds a degree from Cornell University in agricultural economics and is a current member of the Cornell Agri-Business Advisory Council.
 He joined Farm Credit in 1981 and has held several positions with predecessor organizations as well as the Springfield Bank for Cooperatives and CoBank in Springfield, Mass.

-DAVID H. PUGH serves as Executive Vice President and Regional Manager.
-He provides senior management oversight and coaching for the Bridgeton, Flemington, Enfield, Middletown and Riverhead offices.
-In his position, he is responsible for loans and financial services to farmers, commercial fishermen, forest products producers, agribusinesses and rural home owners in Connecticut, Massachusetts, New Jersey and New York.
-Dave started with Farm Credit in 1986 as a loan officer in the Cortland, NY, office where he was promoted to branch manager in 1992.
-As part of the District-wide Planning Project, Dave was responsible for combining three offices to form the Cobleskill, NY, branch in 1994 where he served as branch manager for 10 years.
-In 2005, Dave developed the Country Living program and served as its Director for 14 years.
-Most recently, Dave acted as Strategy Coordinator for the development of Farm Credit East's new loan origination system, AgWorx.
-He is a graduate of Farm Credit's Management Development and Leadership Development Programs and LEAD New York, Class VIII, where he also served on its board.
+DAVID H. PUGH serves as Executive Vice President and Chief Experience Officer.
+He provides executive leadership and oversight of Farm Credit East's transformation office, including its digital strategy.
+Dave started with Farm Credit in 1986 as a loan officer in the Cortland, NY, office.
+He served as branch manager in both the Cortland and Cobleskill New Yok offices before transitioning to develop the Country Living program in 2005 where he served as Director for 14 years.
+Most recently, he served as EVP/Regional Manager overseeing five branches in Farm Credit East's southern region.
+Dave also acted as Strategy Coordinator for the development of Farm Credit East's new loan origination system, AgWorx.
+He is a graduate of Farm Credit's Management Development and Leadership Development programs and LEAD New York, Class VIII, where he also served on its board.
 Dave holds an AAS in Animal Science from SUNY Morrisville and a BS in Agricultural Economics from Cornell University.
 He currently serves on the board of Four Points FCU and is a past member of the SUNY Cobleskill advisory committee.